Darlington County License Hearing Guide

 Hardship/Restricted License in South Carolina

-- IID Requirement: In some cases, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: The South Carolina DMV may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license, especially if you refused testing or had a high BAC.

 Getting Your License Back